Funeral Education & Training

 John Adams of Perry and Phillips qualified as an approved Tutor with the NAFD in 2016.
-Since then he has taken students through the Diploma in Funeral Arranging and Administration and is due to commence the Diploma in Funeral Directing later this year (2017).
+Since then he has taken students through both ‘The Diploma in Funeral Arranging and Administration’ and ‘The Diploma in Funeral Directing’.

-“It is our aim to not only offer the highest level of care at Perry and Phillips but to also try and raise standards across the U.K.”
+“It is our aim to not only offer the highest level of care at Perry and Phillips but to also try and raise standards where possible”

-Both Diplomas are undertaken at Perry and Phillips in their education suite, however, John has had inquires to carry out training at the location of the Funeral Directors to which can be tailored to meet their company requirements.
+Both Diplomas are undertaken at Perry and Phillips in their education suite, however, John also carries out training at the location of the Funeral Directors to which can be tailored to meet their company requirements.

 “Our approach is flexible and the support does not stop at the end of the course”